 ALLOCATION PROGRAMS

-National and European researchers who would like to access GCS’s world-class HPC resources can apply for computing time through different allocation programs.
+National researchers who would like to access GCS’s world-class HPC resources can apply for computing time through different allocation programs.

 GCS Large-Scale Projects

 Large-scale projects are characterised by projects that require a large amount of core hours over longer periods of time.
-Projects are classified as "large-scale" if they require if they require at least 100 Mcore-h on Hawk, 45,000 EFLOP on JUWELS, or 45 Mcore-h on SuperMUC-NG.
+Projects are currently classified as "large-scale", if they require at least 25,000 node-h on Hunter, (100 Mcore-h on Hawk up to the 33rd call), or 5,250 EFLOP on JUWELS Clusteror 45 Mcore-h on SuperMUC-NG Phase 1or 140,000 GPU hours on SuperMUC-NG Phase 2.
 These values correspond to 2% of the systems’ annual production in terms of estimated availability.

 Large-scale projects go through a competitive review and allocation process established by the GCS.
 A "Call for Large-Scale Projects" is published by the Gauss Centre twice a year.
 Dates for closure of calls are usually at the end of winter and at the end of summer of each year. (more)